Abdus Sadeque

-Abdus Sadeque (আবদুস সাদেক, عبدالصادق; born 18 September 1946) is a former Pakistani and Bangladeshi field hockey player.
+Abdus Sadeque (আবদুস সাদেক, عبدالصادق; 18 September 1946 – 20 June 2026) was a Pakistani and Bangladeshi field hockey player.
 Due to pronunciation, transcription and transliteration issues, spellings of his name are recorded as Abdus Sadiq or Abdul Sadiq in Pakistani sports books, old newspapers and on the website of Pakistan Hockey Federation.
 Spellings of his second name Sadeque are sometimes written as Sadek by Bangladeshi newspapers.

-He has represented the national hockey teams of both Pakistan and Bangladesh.
-He also played domestic football in the 70s.
-After his retirement as player, he became Bangladeshi field hockey organizer, trainer and administrator.
+He represented the national hockey teams of both Pakistan and Bangladesh.
+He also played domestic football in the 1970s.
+After his retirement as player, he became Bangladeshi field hockey organiser, trainer and administrator.

 Early career

 Sadeque studied at the Armanitola Government High School, Dacca and the Dacca University.
-He is a law graduate and holds master's degree in political science.
+He was a law graduate and held master's degree in political science.

-He was selected for training as a field hockey player when he was a high school student in Dacca in the early 1960s.
+He was selected for training as a field hockey player when he was a high-school student in Dacca in the early 1960s.
 The Pakistan Sports Control Board (now Pakistan Sports Board) organised one-month Students Hockey Training Camp during June–July 1961 at the Lahore Stadium (now Gaddafi Stadium), Lahore.
 Around 60 young students from boards of secondary education institutions and universities in both parts of Pakistan (East Pakistan and West Pakistan) attended the camp.
 Former Pakistan hockey team captain Olympian Muhammad Niaz Khan supervised the camp while Olympian Ahsan Khan and Nabi Ahmed Kallat were the coaches.

 Hockey career

 East Pakistan hockey team

 Sadeque represented East Pakistan in the National Hockey Championship from 1964 to 1970.
-He was instrumental in East Pakistan field hockey team's only win in the National Hockey Championship from 1948 to 1970 when they beat Pakistan Navy by a solitary goal on 1 April 1967 in Karachi.
+He was instrumental in the East Pakistan field hockey team's only win in the National Hockey Championship from 1948 to 1970 when they beat Pakistan Navy by a solitary goal on 1 April 1967, in Karachi.
 In next day's Karachi-based English newspaper Dawn, its sports correspondent Haleem Ahmad wrote: "In seventeen [17]-year old Sadek, East Pakistan has a centre-half, which any team in West Pakistan would gladly welcome.

 He represented East Pakistan in side matches played against a number of foreign hockey teams visiting East Pakistan from 1964 to 1968.
 These included teams from Japan, Holland, Australia and Malaysia.

-He was a member of the East Pakistan field hockey team which played exhibition matches at Lyallpur, Rawalpindi, Sheikhupura, Lahore and Multan in April 1968.
+Sadeque was a member of the East Pakistan field hockey team which played exhibition matches at Lyallpur, Rawalpindi, Sheikhupura, Lahore and Multan in April 1968.
 He also scored a goal at Lyallpur.
 The tour was arranged before the National Hockey Championship at Bahawalpur.